realA10001986/Time-Circuits-Display/README.md

 #### External time travel button: Delay

-Selects a delay (in millisconds) from when pressing the external time travel button until the time travel sequence starts.
+Selects a delay (in milliseconds) from when pressing the external time travel button until the time travel sequence starts.
 See [here](#fake-power-onoff-switch-external-time-travel-trigger)

 #### Play complete time travel sequence